Larch Hill: Scouting

 In 1937 Professor J.B.
-Whelehan, the then Chief Scout, together with the National Executive Board of CBSI (later Scouting Ireland (CSI)), decided to purchase a campsite.
+Whelehan, the then Chief Scout, together with the National Executive Board, of CBSI (later Scouting Ireland (CSI)), decided to purchase a campsite.
 Many venues were suggested, but eventually two options remained.
 One was Santry Demesne, part of which is now the Morton Stadium for athletics, near Dublin Airport, and the other was Larch Hill.
-The decision fell to the casting vote of Prof. Whelehan, whose "whose foresight saw that the Santry location would become part of the city much quicker than it's [sic] South-side counterpart".
+The decision fell to the casting vote of Prof. Whelehan, whose "foresight saw that the Santry location would become part of the city much quicker than it's [sic] South-side counterpart".
 The funding for the purchase of Larch Hill came from the 3,000 pounds profit the association made from non-Scout fares on the 1934 pilgrimage to Rome, and a 500-pound donation from the Knights of Saint Columbanus.

 Larch Hill officially opened as a campsite on 4 June 1938.
 An outdoor mass was celebrated in the garden area by Fr.
-Leo Mc Cann C.C., and was attended by over 400 Scouts from the Dublin Diocese (which received support around this time from John Charles McQuaid) who were participating in the inaugural camp over the Whit weekend.
+Leo Mc Cann C.C., and was attended by over 400 Scouts from the Dublin Archdiocese (which received support around this time from John Charles McQuaid) who were participating in the inaugural camp over the Whit weekend.

 The Meitheal also ran a series of Cub and Scout camps summer camps in the form of mini-jamborees including "Camp Millennium" in 1988 to mark Dublin's 1,000 year anniversary and "Hill 96" that included over 1,200 Cubs, Scouts and Venturers.